And now we welcome the new year. Full of things that have never been.–Rainer Maria Rilke

 I preferred one waltz with a beauty to a lifetime with someone less rare.–Marlena de Blasi, author of A Thousand Days in Venice: An Unexpected Romance

-I wondered if I’d feel the same after seven years.
-Were the times before real or just flings?
+I wondered if I’d feel the same after seven years, Venice.
+Were the times proof that you are my first love or just flings?
 And there have been so many others.
-Like Casanova, you have had throngs of lovers; for me, your rival last year.
+Like Casanova, you have had throngs of lovers; for me, your rival was only St. Petersburg last year.

 Each time you pulled me close with seductive strength but stayed guarded.
 Dignified, decadent, detached.
 Silently allured me to taste your beauty, to wander your world, to seek and find exactly what my soul craved.
 You led me down streets that ended, forcing me to retreat and start over.
 Or were you teaching me to find other paths?
 Promises, then departures; neither ever felt permanent.
 You’re the romance of unrequited love, the sighs of all that’s unfulfilled and ever longed for.
 The ecstasy in the moment and the promise that maybe one day…